zincplusplus/habit-tracker/README.md

 ````

 Make sure to specify the path you're using.
 You can point to one habit, or all habits that contain that path (including subfolders);

+## Parameters

+- path [mandatory]: a string containing a path to a folder or specific habit (aka .md file)
+- lastDisplayedDate [optional]: the date that is displayed in the chart
+  - format: `"YYYY-MM-DD"`
+  - default to today
+  - example settings
+    `{
+	"path": "Habits/",
+	"lastDisplayedDate": "2023-12-27"
+}`

 ## Example